larammerce/docs/8.x/getting-started/installation.md

 sudo apt install git
 ```

-1. Clone the project
+2. Clone the project

-Login to your GitHub account on `github.com`. if you have administartor access to the project, you should clone the main project, otherwise,Go to the `projects` directory and run:
+Login to your GitHub account on `github.com`. if you have administartor access to the project, you should clone the main project, otherwise, fork the project, go to the `projects` directory and run:

 ```bash
 git clone https://github.com/your-github-account-name/larammerce.git